Jain-Karan/hello-world/README.md

-A repository for mini projects \[read [Description](https://github.com/Jain-Karan/Hello-World/wiki/Description) wiki for more info]
+A repository for mini projects \[refer wiki for more info]